 Hosting a Dark Website

 Because a dark website is technically the same thing as a public domain one, you can host it from anywhere.
-However, some major hosting providers (such as Bluehost) are not the best place to park your domain, as they’re not able to handle DDoS attacks.
+However, some major hosting providers (such as Bluehost) are not the best place to park your domain, as they’re not able to handle DDoS attacks properly.

 Luckily, you can host them by yourself, from your home, or via a server in a data center.
 By becoming your own hosting provider, you’ll be in full control of your website and its security.
 All you’ll need from a provider is a domain name, or you can let people connect your local IP address.
 You can also use Apache2 and Nginx with PHP and MySQL modules to host websites from your computer.

 However, because home internet connections don’t provide sufficient bandwidth, and DDoS attacks are a common occurrence — they aren’t all that popular.
+You need a bit more than a hobbyist’s level of understanding and dedication to host a site with consistent traffic.
 Alternatively, you could request a .onion domain so anyone browsing through dark web markets can use your website.
-You will have to use Tor to do it, and it will automatically generate a .onion domain that fits your key, and that’s all the work you’ll have to do.
+You will have to use the TOR browser to do it, and it will automatically generate a .onion domain that fits your key, and that’s all the work you’ll have to do.

 Can Your Government Take Your Website Down?